Slamy/Wiki_MiSTer/Core-Status.md

 These are the most polished cores which are either feature complete or very close, with integration with the latest no-lag scaler and other features.

-Cores listed here re recommended for a basic beginner MiSTer installation.
+Cores listed here are recommended for a basic beginner MiSTer installation.

 ## Consoles ##